athensresearch/athens/README.md

   <summary>Not sure if Athens is right for you?</summary>

   **[Demo Athens in your browser](https://athensresearch.github.io/athens)** to see how it works.

+  > ⚠️ The demo doesn't work in Safari due to a limitation in the

   Or click below to **watch a video** from author @tangjeff0 demoing the value of Athens.